cyntax-js/cyntax-js/README.md

 🔭 I'm currently working on a Decentralized marketplace.

-💬 Ask me about JavaScript, Frontend development, JAMstack.
+💬 Ask me about JavaScript, Frontend development.

 📫 How to reach me: samuelify225@gmail.com